Ford joins rivals in ramping up pace of self-driving car tech

 Automatic braking and pedestrian detection, which are available on Ford's Mondeo sedan in Europe, will debut next year on one of its U.S. vehicles and in most Ford products globally by 2019.

-A key supplier of pedestrian-detection technology is Mobileye NV, which is working with Ford, GM, Tesla and other automakers to bring such advanced safety systems to market.
+A key supplier of pedestrian-detection technology is Mobileye NV (MBLY.N), which is working with Ford, GM, Tesla and other automakers to bring such advanced safety systems to market.

 A study issued on Tuesday by AlixPartners on autonomous driving noted that the automotive industry is in the second phase of "advanced driver assistance systems," or ADAS.